11 Healing Teas from Eleven Common Herbs and Spices

 Put your cloves into a spice grinder (you can also use a mortar & pestle).

-Grind them down to tiny pieces but do not pulverize them because you are going to be putting them through a strainer anyway.
+Grind them down into tiny pieces but do not pulverize them because you are going to be putting them through a strainer anyway.

 Bring your water (1 cup water – 1 cup of tea) to a complete boil and then turn off the heat.